w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 The first step is to register a `ParaID`for the on-demand parachain.
 This can be done through Polkadot-JS UI by navigating to Network > Parachains > Parathreads and clicking on ParaID button.
-Ensure that you have sufficient tokens to successfully reserve the displayed `ParaID`
+Ensure that you have sufficient tokens to reserve the displayed `ParaID` successfully.

 :::info